By: Armando Prato | Last Updated: 2018-08-30 | Comments (7) | Stored Procedures

 As you can see, this is a really effective way to centralize some of your frequently run queries so they're available for use against multiple databases hosted on your server.
 It should be noted that adding objects to the master database is not generally considered a good practice, so I don't make use of this feature on production servers.
 However, I do maintain several QA and Load Test servers and I make use of it in these cases.

-- Read more about the master database in the SQL Server 2005 Books Online
+- Read more about the master database

 - Take caution if you're considering adding objects to the master database on a production server

 About the author